 Here are some ways through which oceans are getting affected due to the high rise in temperature:

-Excessive increase and decrease in temperature of the water, declination in nutrient rate, and lack of light energy lead to Coral bleaching.
-In any of these conditions, the corals eject the algae (zooxanthellae) existing in their tissues causing the coral to turn white.
-Corals can survive the bleaching event but it undergoes more stress and are highly vulnerable to mortality.
+Excessive increases and decreases in the temperature of the water, decline in nutrient rate, and lack of light energy lead to Coral bleaching.
+In any of these conditions, the corals eject the algae (zooxanthellae) existing in their tissues, causing the coral to turn white.
+Corals can survive the bleaching event, but it undergoes more stress and are highly vulnerable to mortality.

-Between 1979 and 1990, mass bleaching of corals took place affecting the rest of the areas of the world.
-In 2016, almost 29 to 50 percent of the reef’s coral were killed due to bleaching on the Great Barrier Reef resulting in the longest coral bleaching event.
-This was not it, the bleaching stretched into the central area of the reef around 2017 due to El Nino (infrequent warming of surface water in the eastern tropical Pacific Ocean) resulting in damage of over 70 percent of the coral reefs.
+Between 1979 and 1990, mass bleaching of corals took place, affecting the rest of the areas of the world.
+In 2016, almost 29 to 50 percent of the reef’s coral was killed due to bleaching on the Great Barrier Reef, resulting in the longest coral bleaching event.
+This was not it; the bleaching stretched into the central area of the reef around 2017 due to El Nino (infrequent warming of surface water in the eastern tropical Pacific Ocean), resulting in damage to over 70 percent of the coral reefs.
 As of 2019, it is stated that large-scale restoration of corals won’t be effective.
 Refurbishment on an individual level is being carried out realistically and operatively to overcome the destruction of corals on a mass scale.

 Migration of Fishes

-The tropical countries rely greatly on fish resources for their economic stability.
-Due to the constant rise in temperature of ocean water, the fishes migrate to cooler regions to maintain their thermal environment.
+Tropical countries rely greatly on fish resources for their economic stability.
+Due to the constant rise in the temperature of ocean water, the fishes migrate to cooler regions to maintain their thermal environment.
 The economies of tropical countries are at risk as ocean warming has eventually led to the loss of their resources.